einbahnstrasse/Goldford-MTEC1003/labs/06/lab-06-part2-python-basics.md

 Let's do something we haven't already done in JavaScript...
 Dunno about you, but the pandemic has led to me gaining some weight......... :$

-How would you calculate the percentage of fat on a person's body?
+### How would you calculate the percentage of fat on a person's body?

 To do this we use a formula for _body mass index_ (BMI):

 $$ {BMI} = \frac{703 \times W}{H^2} $$

 where:
-  * W = a person's weight (in pounds), and
+  * W is a person's weight (in pounds), and
-  * H = their height (in inches)
+  * H is their height (in inches).

-With just these two inputs to the equation, we can fairly accurately describe what a person's BMI is, i.e. the percentage of their weight in fat.
+With just these two inputs to the equation, we can describe a person's BMI; the percentage of their body weight that is fat.

 ### How would we accomplish this with Python?